Introduction To Vernier Caliper

 - Reading the Vernier caliper’s scales: The measurements are similar to a normal ruler.
-The caliper section of the device or the main scale has a format of inches and centimetres and may have a smaller divide in between them.
+The caliper section of the device or the main scale has a format of inches and centimetres and may have a smaller division in between them.
 The Vernier scale or the sliding scale signifies 1/10th of the smallest division in comparison to the main scale.
-For a simpler comprehension, the caliper scale is regular sized and the vernier scale in “zoomed in” for more accurate readings.
+For a simpler comprehension, the caliper scale is regular sized and the vernier scale is “zoomed in” for more accurate readings.

-- Test the smallest divisions your scale decipher: by counting the number of division in between two numeric’s in your Vernier scale, you will get an idea of what distance every small line signifies.
+- Test the smallest divisions your scale decipher: By counting the number of division in between two numeric’s in your Vernier scale, you will get an idea of what distance every small line signifies.

 - The object should be clean: As the measurements are done with the caliper are at a very minute level even a small amount of dirt or grease can mess up the whole procedure.

 - The locking screw should be loosened: The screw is there to keep the device stable when not in use.
 As all screws do, turning it clockwise will loosen it and anticlockwise will tighten it.

 - The jaws should be closed: To get the most precise measurement the jaws should be closed, and the reading should be zeroed out.
 The student if not careful about setting the caliper to zero at the beginning of the experiment will have to correct the data for zero error once the measurements are done.